 One of the side effects in building our sprawling, multi-layered cities, is that lurking in the gaps between the loci of civilisation there exist countless unexplored spaces – either lost, forgotten, or created entirely by accident.
 The latter are sometimes the most interesting: an often beautiful, chance ordering of the urban undergrowth.

 Until a few years ago, I didn’t have a word for it – it was just something I did.
-Some of my earliest memories include finding a way inside the rat-infested ventilation passage which connected a series of grain silos on the farm where I grew up; another time I was on a woodland outing with the Cub Scouts, when I discovered the entrance to a concrete drain and decided to crawl inside for a look around.
+Some of my earliest memories include crawling about through dusty ventilation passages as a child; another time I was on a woodland outing with the local Scouts, when I discovered the concrete entrance to a storm drain and decided to crawl inside for a look around.

 Years later I was amazed to discover that not only did other people all around the world share my curiosity… but that they would also want to read about my trips to these locations!